SpudMonkey7k/neopets-flash-fix-VM/README.md

 # Troubleshooting:

-### Notes for All games: Troubleshooting Errors / Submitting Scores / Stuck at loading screen:
+### Troubleshooting Errors / Submitting Scores / Stuck at loading screen:
 1. You should try and load a page on Neopets just before you submit your score to try and prevent Stackpath errors.
 2. However, if your score fails to submit, you can look in the recent packets of Fiddler for process_(flash or shockwave)_score.phtml.
 Double click it, and click 'Decode response' If you see a bunch of HTML instead of a simple bit of encoded text, then you can likely still submit your score by right-clicking the packet on the left-side of Fiddler, and click Copy->Just URL, then pasting this into your browser.
 You should hopefully see "success=1" as part of the result message.
 3. If you see errcode=17, I have no idea what causes this, but there is no way to save your score as far as I know.
 I know it can happen if the game is started before 12AM NST and you try to submit the score after 12AM, but it can also happen in the middle of the day, so who knows.